bendog/shecodes_flask_demo/README.md

 ## notable changes

 1. use app.py as a name, as it avoids having to introduce the concept of environmental variables
-1. avoid blueprints, as we don't need to introduce the concept of multi-app tennancy to beginners
+1. avoid blueprints, as we don't need to introduce the concept of multi-app tenancy to beginners
 1. using pipenv, as it will load a .env file and have the same commands on windows, mac and linux.
 1. add a way to add data to the database via a website, this was more exciting than using a form somewhere else
 1. decided to use just one python file, as it makes it easier to conceptualise what's going on

 ## process of creating app.py